 The scheduler can edit some of the data-entry fields in the meeting confirmation.
 The uneditable fields are those that affect how the list of possible times is computed.
 These fields have greyed and dashed borders to indicate their disabled state.
 The complete information for a meeting is that entered initially in the scheduling request dialog (Figure 68) and subsequently in the meeting confirmation dialog (Figure 72).
 Information that is not necessary for the possible-times computation can be left blank in the initial request dialog.
-For example, if the meeting title is left blank in the scheduling request dialog.
+For example, if the meeting title is left blank in the scheduling request dialog, it can be entered subsequently in the confirmation dialog.
 The exact data entry rules for the request and confirmation dialogs are given in Section 2.11.3.1.